-Sister Claire LeBoeuf, MA, CSC or ‘Sister Claire’ is the Founder of New Life Village.
+Sister Claire LeBoeuf, MA, CSC or ‘Sister Claire’ is the Founder and Acting Director of New Life Village.
 She has been working in the field of Child Abuse and Neglect since December, 1979–almost 35 years.
 New Life Village, Inc. is the third program that Sister Claire has founded since 1982.
 She refers to this as her “swan song.”
 She also shares that New Life Village most closely represents the full circle of her life.
 Sister Claire was born and raised on a small farm in Hudson, NH, in a safe, stable and, what promised to be, permanent family.
 Unfortunately, when she was 13 years of age, her mother (the most significant person in her life) died suddenly.
 Her father, thinking that it would be in her best interest, asked Claire’s godmother if Claire could live with her family, at least for a while.
 A year later, he re-married and Claire went back to live with him and his new wife.
 While deeply loved and cared for in her godmother’s family, Claire always had a sense that this was not her family and that she did not belong.
 After her father’s remarriage (and the move to a new house), the home was again certainly not hers and the sense of not belonging was even stronger.
 She subsequently entered the Congregation of the Sisters of Holy Cross in 1960–where she has felt a deep sense of belonging for 54 years.

 While Sister Claire experienced only four years of “not belonging in a family,” it is a desire of hers that NO child live even one day with that feeling.
 Unfortunately, for children languishing in foster care, that feeling endures day after day after day–especially when frequent moves are experienced.
 Even in the best of foster homes, children in temporary custody know that they do not belong.
 In a permanent (adoptive) home, the possibility exists that the child will experience a feeling of truly belonging–a feeling he/she might have had at one time in the past or perhaps has never had.